-FROM:

-Joseph M. Daisy, Ed.D., President and Chief Executive Officer
+FROM: Joseph M. Daisy, EdD, President and Chief Executive Officer

-RE:

-President's Report FY 2013 Fourth Quarter Performance Report
+RE: President's Report FY 2014 First Quarter Performance Report

-Since the submission of the FY 2013 Third Quarter Performance Report, the important work of the college to reaffirm accreditation has been addressed and the college is now focusing on implementing best practices in higher education.
+Since the submission of the FY 2013 Fourth Quarter Performance Report, the college is now focusing on implementing best practices in higher education.